 The first and second floors of the Palace have been meticulously restored and are open to the public for guided tours.

-The first floor consists of the public reception areas -- the Grand Hall, State Dining Room, reception rooms, and the Throne Room.
-The second floor consists of the private suites -- the King's and Queen's suites, Music Room, and the Imprisonment Room, where Queen Lili`uokalani was held under house arrest for five months following the overthrow of her government.
+The first floor consists of the public reception areas - the Grand Hall, State Dining Room, Blue Room, and the Throne Room.
+The second floor consists of the private suites - the King's and Queen's suites, Music Room, and the Imprisonment Room, where Queen Liliuokalani was held under house arrest for a little under eight months following the overthrow of her government.

 The following provides a description of a sampling of the rooms that can be visited on the tours.